Nowra Bridge project - Princes Highway upgrade

 Urban design and landscape plan

 The urban design and landscape plan shows how the new bridge connects with its wider environment.
-We have considered the existing natural landscape, Nowra's future strategic river and CBD plans and the old Nowra Bridge.
+We have considered the existing natural landscape, strategic plans for the Shoalhaven River foreshore and Nowra CBD, and the historic Nowra Bridge.

 Community information